 Installation

-For Linux and macOS users we suggest installing with anaconda.
-For Windows machines, we suggest using the docker instructions, which are relatively straightforward.
-If desired, you can also compile the code from the source for Linux and macOS.
+For Linux users we suggest installing with anaconda.
+For Windows and macOS machines, we suggest using the docker instructions, which are relatively straightforward.
+If desired, you can also compile the code from the source for Linux.

 Install and use edrixs via Anaconda

-A conda package has been built for Linux and macOS systems.
+A conda package has been built for Linux.
 To use edrixs via Anaconda, you need first to install Anaconda in your system.
 We recommend installing edrixs into a separate environment, for example, called edrixs_env, together with any other packages you might want to use like this:

 conda create --name edrixs_env -c conda-forge python=3.10 edrixs matplotlib